rouroulike/clash/Configuration.md

 * `REJECT`: a blackhole for packets.
 Clash will not process any I/O to this policy.

 A policy can be either `DIRECT`, `REJECT`, a proxy group or a proxy server.

+## no-resolve
+`no-resolve` is an additional option for `GEOIP`, `IP-CIDR` or `IP-CIDR6` rules.
+Append `,no-resolve` to these rules to enable.
+Clash by default translate the domain names to IP addresses when encountering IP rules.
+Clash skips the IP rules with this option enabled when encountering packets that has a FQDN target.